 One of the most promising strategies to cure diabetes is to transplant beta cells, which sense blood sugar levels and produce insulin to reduce them.
 Patients with type 1 diabetes would benefit because new beta cells would replace the ones they’d lost to disease.
 Type 2 patients, like Maria, could increase their body’s ability to produce insulin, lowering blood sugar levels and alleviating the need for injections.

-With almost $40 million in funding from CIRM, a San Diego-based company named ViaCyte is working on this solution.
+With more than $72 million in funding from CIRM, a San Diego-based company named ViaCyte is working on this solution.
 They have spent years developing new methods to turn human embryonic stem cells into insulin-producing beta cells.
 It hasn’t been easy.
 Stem cells are promising because they can form any tissue.
 However, to make a specific type of cell, researchers must replicate the exact signals that transform a stem cell into a beta cell, rather than a neuron or muscle cell.

 In 2008, the company succeeded, but with a clever twist.
 They created progenitor cells, one step shy of mature beta cells, and allowed them to finish developing in the body.
 In animal studies, the hardier progenitor cells survived the transplant process and, once mature, began producing insulin.
 The project has another innovation up its sleeve: these progenitor cells are first placed in a porous capsule, about the size of a credit card, before transplantation under the skin.
 This device allows transfer of blood sugar, insulin, oxygen, and other molecules but keeps cells out, thus avoiding the possible attack and rejection by the patient’s own immune system.